drewschield/Z-chromosome_analysis_hirundo/README.md

 Below are details about the data processing and analysis steps in our analysis of genetic diversity and differentiation across the genomes of barn swallow populations, focusing on comparisons between the Z chromosome and autosomes to understand the mechanisms governing sex-linked variation and the role of the Z chromosome in speciation.
 This workflow is a companion to the description in Schield et al. (in review).

-The steps described here rely on the following software:
+The steps below depend on the following software and assume that dependencies are on the user path:

 * conda
 * trimmomatic